Adult Karate, Gracie Jiu-Jitsu, Women's Self-Defense

 Alexander Torres reviewed Virginia Okinawan Karate Dojo — 5 star February 6 at 10:00pm · In the short time that I have been training at Virginia Okinawan Karate, I've learned so much about kata and how every movement has a practical application.
 Sensei teaches in a fun, motivating way.
 The upper belts are always willing to stay around after class to help you.
 While my schedule is busy, every minute of training with Sensei and the class is invigorating and motivating.
 I've trained for more than 10 years in other styles and recently just came back to martial arts.
 I am so grateful to have found this place.
 I highly recommend training at Virginia Okinawan Karate.
 The class structure and curriculum is ideal for adult practitioners.
 You'll have fun and learn practical self defense skills.

 We go over a few of the basic techniques and start them in class with other students.
-We progress intially through a few basic kata (formatted movements) and then have a senior student work with them while the class continues with kata.
-The new student rejoins class when we start partner work so they begin to understand the applicaitons of the technqiues they just learned.
-This ensures that every day and in every class they learn and can apply effective self defense techniques.
+We progress intially through a few basic kata (formatted movements) and then have a senior student work new students to go over the techniques and self defense applications while the class continues with more advanced work.
+The new student rejoins class when we start partner work so they begin to understand the self defense applications of the techniques they just learned.
+This ensures that every day and in every class Beginner students learn and can apply effective self defense techniques.

-I started training in judo in 1969 and then trained in kung fu and a couple schools of karate.
-In 1979 I became a direct student of Grand Master Seikichi Iha and have trained with him ever since in the Shidokan branch of Shorin Ryu.
+In 1979 after 10 years of martial arts ramblings I became a direct student of Grand Master Seikichi Iha and have trained with him ever since in Okinawan Shidokan Shorin Ryu.

-I am a member of the East Coast Regional Shidokan Black Belt Promotion Board and the National Shidokan Black Belt Promotion Board.
+I am a member of the MidWest Regional Shidokan Black Belt Promotion Board and the National Shidokan Black Belt Promotion Board.
 I am also a member of the International Ryukyu Karate Research Society.

 Yes, we have an all-inclusive monthly membership fee that means you pay nothing extra for training equipment, belt promotions, or special classes.